OUR TEAM

 Leadership Rooted in Experience

-With over 70 years of combined experience and more than $3 billion in real estate development, Bobby Maly, Steve Smith, and Adam Gelter have led some of the most impactful revitalization projects in the country.
-Their work spans affordable housing, civic spaces, historic landmarks, and large-scale mixed-use developments.
+With over 70 years of combined experience and more than $4 billion in real estate development, Iterum has led some of the most impactful revitalization projects in the country.
+Their work spans civic spaces, historic landmarks, and large-scale mixed-use developments.
 Supported by a team of experts, they turn complex challenges into lasting community change.

 His work included the strategic planning, financing, design oversight, and implementation of projects ranging from corporate headquarters and high-end hotels to affordable housing, homeless facilities, civic spaces, and retail environments.
 Under his leadership, 3CDC delivered 2,303 new residential units, 1.35 million square feet of commercial space, 1,056 hotel rooms, four comprehensive homeless service facilities, and over 6,000 structured parking spaces.
 Major civic projects included the redevelopment of 17 acres of public space, the $143 million renovation of Music Hall, and the transformation of Washington Park and Ziegler Park.
 Most recently, Adam oversaw the $750 million Convention Center District, including the renovation of the Duke Energy Convention Center and development of a new 800-room convention hotel.